Frequently Asked Questions

 If you choose slow mode, the Session application runs in the background and periodically polls its swarm (see What is a swarm) for new messages.
 If a new message is found, it is presented to you as a notification on your device.

 If you choose fast mode, Session will use APNs push notification service to deliver push notifications to your device.
 This requires your device IP address and unique push notification token are exposed to an Apple operated push notification server.
-Additionally, you will expose your Account ID and unique push notification token to an OPTF operated push notification server, for the purpose of providing notifications to the APNs server.
+Additionally, you will expose your Account ID and unique push notification token to an STF operated push notification server, for the purpose of providing notifications to the APNs server.

 These exposures are fairly minimal, because Apple will likely already know your device’s IP address through telemetry data or other applications on your device using push notifications.
-Registration of your Account ID and unique push notification token to the OPTF push notification server is necessary for detection and signalling of new messages and is low impact as registration occurs using onion requests meaning your Account ID and push notification token are never tied to any real world identifier (such as your IP address).
+Registration of your Account ID and unique push notification token to the STF push notification server is necessary for detection and signalling of new messages and is low impact as registration occurs using onion requests meaning your Account ID and push notification token are never tied to any real world identifier (such as your IP address).

 Simply head to this address on an Android device with F-Droid installed to add the repo.